 Contact: Jenny Ryan & Jane Radcliff

-This is an opportunity for families from our wider community to gather to enjoy a movie under the stars event and later in the year another event that includes a fun afternoon of games, jumping castle and BBQ and more.
+This is an opportunity for families from our wider community to gather to enjoy an event that includes a fun afternoon of games, jumping castle and BBQ and more.

 Northridge Vineyard Church Thornleigh hosts these events once a year on site.
 Volunteers from our church community join together to organize the activities and to serve on the day of the events.